Cotter45/Vicariously/README.md

 ## To set up locally

-* Google Maps API is key is restricted to heroku!
+* Google Maps API key is restricted to heroku!

 1. Download the zip file
 2. Open with preferred editor